Lose Weight & Keep It Off

 I hope everyone enjoyed Christmas and had a fantastic New Year!

-Following the festive season, many of you may have set a New Year’s resolution, often these are around weight loss (hence why gym membership sales sky rocket at this time of year!).
+Following the festive season, many of you may have set a New Year’s resolution.
+Often these are to lose weight, hence why gym membership sales sky rocket at this time of year!.
 Losing weight can be easy, although maintaining the weight loss can be extremely challenging.
 This week’s blog will be bringing together the ‘Energy Balance Theory Limitations’ and ‘Insulin: The cause of, and solution to, all of life’s problems?’ blogs.
-Hopefully it will put you in a place of better understanding of how to keep those lost pounds off so all that hard work pays off!
+Hopefully it will put you in a place of better understanding of how to lose weight & keep it off.

-Let’s briefly re-cap, calories in versus calories out (energy balance theory) does not work, but why?
-Intake and expenditure of calories are not independent of each other and calories are not equal once ingested and to cap it off when we eat in an energy deficit our basal metabolic rate drops to match the deficit (1).
+Calories in versus calories out (energy balance theory) does not work, but why?
+Intake and expenditure of calories are not independent of each other and calories are not equal once ingested.
+And to cap it off when we eat in an energy deficit our basal metabolic rate drops to match the deficit (1).
 Obesity is a hormonal condition driven by what causes hunger, satiety and what decides the fate of nutrients once consumed (2).

 Here are some practical tips to help sustained weight loss, by reducing your body weight set point: